AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 #### <p>5.2 Tableau dashboard <p> ####
 <ul>
 <li> There is positive correlation between activity levels and calories burnt.
-Not surprising, thre is negative correlation on sedentary lifestyles with calories burnt. </li>
+The higher the activity level, the more density and increase in calories burnt.
+Not surprising, there is negative correlation on sedentary lifestyles with calories burnt. </li>
 <li> Activity levels have a positive correlation with calories burned </li> </ul>

 ![image](https://user-images.githubusercontent.com/88995922/133635482-06c217a0-7699-405c-a62c-af74292780aa.png)